rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 In addition to the predicate `a -> Bool`, we require a second function `a -> b`, which we could apply to each element `a` at which the predicate holds.

-Even though that would work, it might be inconvenient to use (e.g. `magic` needs to access the same element `a` twice, first to check and then to map), and confusing to understand (we have two functions as parameters).
+Even though that would work, it might be inconvenient to use (e.g. `magic` needs to access the same element `x` twice, first to check and then to map), and confusing to understand (we have two functions as parameters).

 Still, we have made some more progress.